Skip to main content

 7. The installer redeems the voucher and receives the grant payment.

 The important consumer point is simple: the grant should be visible on the quote and invoice.
-If the grant is not clearly deducted, ask before paying a deposit.
+If the grant is not clearly deducted, if Ofgem emails you to confirm consent or identity, or if the quote assumes the £9,000 oil and LPG uplift without showing the right off-gas-grid category and voucher timing, pause and ask before paying a deposit.

 What can still trip people up